smudge/decks/railsconf-2022/slides.md

 First, we thought, what if instead of deploying an entire cluster of services, we deploy just the one app that we want to demo, running in some kind of standalone mode.

+And the benefits there should be obvious right?
+From a maintainability standpoint, why manage all of this if we could just manage this.

-And that got us thinking, because we already had a way of running apps in isolation.
+And that got us thinking, because at Betterment we already have a way of running our Rails apps in isolation.
 -->

 ---